zSnout/Statistics.JS/README.md

 StatisticsJS is a JavaScript library that allows you to work with statistics and arrays REALLY easily.
 It currently has two versions, v1 and v2.
 They are NOT compatiable with each other, and differences between them will be explained below.

+# v1 Deprecation

+Statistics.JS v1 is deprecated.
+I wrote it when I was 11 and I want to keep it as a piece of my coding history.
+Check it out for an example of what NOT to do! #lol

 # v1
 StatisticsJS v1 adds a new class, NumericalData.
 You can call it with or without the `new` keyword.